-Appointing mentors and advisers
+Appointing mentors and advisors

 Just like a playlist can enhance the experience of a road trip, taking on mentors and advisers can be beneficial for your journey as an entrepreneur.

-But just like making sure the playlist creates the right vibe, we’ll talk you through what you need to know about choosing the right mentors and advisers for you, as well as how to get the most out of them.
+But just like making sure the playlist creates the right vibe, we’ll talk you through what you need to know about choosing the right mentors and advisors for you, as well as how to get the most out of them.

 This post will take about six minutes to read.

-Difference between mentors and advisers
+Difference between mentors and advisors

 Advisers are involved in the strategic direction of the company.
 They have specific industry knowledge, offer you their consultative expertise, bring credibility to your business and increase your odds of success with potential investors.

-It’s common to have a group of advisers in an advisory board, which is generally comprised of investors or other people with a vested interest in the company, or they can be paid consultants.
+It’s common to have a group of advisors in an advisory board, which is generally comprised of investors or other people with a vested interest in the company, or they can be paid consultants.

 On the other hand, mentors tend to be people who are invested in your development as a person and business leader.